How did you make decisions about your safety protocols?

 At this time, the Phase 3 guidelines have no impact on our operations.
 Most of the regulations in the Phase 3 are related to large group sizes.
 We are still keeping a minimum of six feet separation with masks and twelve feet separation without masks, which has no impact on our group size.

 Our ability to operate our facility is dictated by building capacity, social distancing regulations, and our ability to ensure compliance.
 We will align and update our operations with each successive phase of the Governor’s Reopening Task Force.
 When we can ease social distancing requirements and building capacities, we will resume operations as close to traditional operations as possible.
 While most activities and programs are running, the following areas are closed for this reason: sauna, ChildWatch, group swim and group lessons.

 Yes, the new hours are posted on our website and are as listed.

 ● Monday through Friday 7:00 am – 7:00 pm

 ● Saturday & Sunday 7:00 am to 12:00 pm

 With reduced hours, how will the Y make sure you don’t become crowded?

 Due to social distancing requirements, facility capacity and class size will be limited.
 The Y will abide by capacity requirements set by Governor Lamont per his latest Executive Order.
-We will be limiting the number of people in our buildings by utilizing a new software called Appointment King.
-You will be able to reserve space in your favorite workout space 1 week in advance and 3 times a week.
+We will be limiting the number of people in our buildings by utilizing a new scheduling software on our website.
+You will be able to reserve space in your favorite workout space once a day.
 Reservations for the following will be required:

 ● Cardio training